 Irbesartan Related Injuries

-Exposure to N-Nitrosodiethlamine (NDEA) may cause cancer.
+Exposure to N-Nitrosodimethylamine (NDEA) may cause cancer.
 Injuries from NDEA exposure include but are not limited to:

 If you have been taking the HBP medication Irbesartan contaminated with NDEA and are suffering from liver, kidney, or other digestive cancers, you may be entitled to compensation.
 Click, Chat or call our reputable defective drug attorneys at 1800LAW1010 24/7 for a free case evaluation.
 We serve clients in various locations throughout New York as well as Vermont and Massachusetts.